hausdorff/davidbalbert.github.com/_posts/2013-10-06-twitters-ipo-in-simple-terms.md

 The reason they are filing confidentially *now* is because they're on track to make $1 billion in the fiscal year, which is the cutoff for eligibility for filing as an emerging company under the JOBS act.
 So, this is probably their last chance to file confidentially, and their last chance to show they learned something from the pain of their predecessors.

 ## The climate for a Twitter IPO is quite good right now.
 Stocks of similar Internet companies are doing well (or, in certain cases, better), so investors are likely to look favorably on a Twitter IPO.
 A very good sign is that Facebook is up to ~$50/share, which is well above their listing price of $38.
-Other recent-ish IPOs, like LinkedIn are also doing well, but the recovery of Facebook (and, to a lesser extent, Groupon) is what investors will be thinking of, due comparatively painful experience.
+Other recent-ish IPOs, like LinkedIn, are also doing well, but the recovery of Facebook (and, to a lesser extent, Groupon) is what investors will be thinking of, due comparatively painful experience.

 The one obvious issue with IPO'ing right now is the government shutdown.
-Historically IPOs are very sensitive to market context, and perturbations like shutting down big swaths of government functionality are likely to make investors more cautious.
+Historically IPOs are very sensitive to market context, and perturbations like shutting down big swaths of the government are likely to make investors more cautious.
 Still, it's hard to predict how specifically this will affect Twitter, and management is still holding enough enough cards (and holding them closely enough) that they will probably pull out of this ahead.

 ## Twitter needs the IPO.
 Because the filling was private, the valuation comes from an internal audit -- they value themselves at $20.62/share for a total implied valuation of $9.7 billion.

-Based on this valuation, Twitter looks to be raising $1 billion.
+Based on this valuation, Twitter looks to raise $1 billion.

 They need these funds primarily for growth, and especially for flexibility in competing with companies like Facebook.
 But if Twitter plans to grow, it's prudent to ask where they are now.